 These sentences are the breadcrumbs that will lead you to the root of what you are truly feeling.
-There are also studies that show that writing down your feelings has a therapeutic effect on the brain, so you can’t lose.
+Besides which, studies that show that writing down your feelings has a therapeutic effect on the brain, so either way you can’t lose.

 Step 5: Admit the true thing to yourself (and others, if necessary)

 Once you’ve identified the statement that feels true, acknowledge it.
 Then, forgive yourself.
 Forgive, forgive, forgive.
 Everyone is a work-in-progress, and the number one goal here is to be nice to yourself.
 Just be honest and remind yourself that you don’t need to filter and disguise your inner monologue; you are the only person in that audience.

 Anger, jealousy, and spite are emotions we often hide from ourselves because we don’t want to admit feeling them.
 However, these feelings are a necessary part of life!